 In this bracket, you’re at the mercy of the big bank portfolio lenders.
 Lenders in this category are especially wary of the risk of default.

 You could also try a blanket mortgage, a loan that funds multiple property purchases.
 However, this option comes with risks.
-It’s difficult to unload properties under a blanket loan, since you’ll have to sell every home that the loan covered at once.
+It isn’t easy to unload properties under a blanket loan since you’ll have to sell every home that the loan covers at once.

 Financing by borrower type

 If you’re a self-employed business owner without full-time employees, you can flesh out your retirement fund with investment properties.
 Sign up for a Solo 401(k) and then opt for “checkbook control.”
 This allows you to bypass a plan custodian and serve as your own trustee.
 You can then use the plan to purchase property, which will be owned by your Solo 401(k).